Chapter 9

 AR models are 3D versions of products, built to run smoothly on mobile devices.
 Unlike traditional 3D visuals that can be heavy and complex, these models are optimized to be “lightweight.”
 They’re fast-loading but still accurate in terms of shape, size, materials, and overall proportions.

-Getting them onto your site is pretty simple.
-Upload the AR-ready model to your product page and add a QR code or AR button.
-That’s it.
+Getting them onto a website is pretty simple.
+Upload the AR-ready model to the product page and add a QR code or AR button.
+That's it.
 Once a shopper scans or taps, the model shows up in their space at true scale — ready to be explored from every angle.

 This kind of interaction doesn’t just look impressive.
 It helps people judge if the item really fits their space and their needs.